View the Executive Summary for this brief.

 Challenges for the Local Population

 Between 2013 and 2016, economic growth brought over 50 million people in rural China out of poverty, but challenges still remain.
 In July 2020, in the midst of the coronavirus pandemic, “China announced that it had eradicated extreme poverty.”
 Based on the price tag of at least $800 billion, one World Bank official said, “We’re pretty sure China’s eradication of absolute poverty in rural areas has been successful” but “we are less sure it is sustainable or cost effective.”
-Additionally, China set a “deliberately frugal standard” of $2.25 per day as its poverty threshold; based on the World Bank’s upper-middle-income poverty line of $5.50 per day, which many say China should be using as its benchmark because of its economic status, a quarter of China’s population is in poverty.
+Additionally, China set a “deliberately frugal standard” of $2.30 per day as its poverty threshold; based on the World Bank’s upper-middle-income poverty line of $5.50 per day, which many say China should be using as its benchmark because of its economic status, there are roughly 180 million people below the poverty line.

 Human Rights Watch’s World Report 2019 reported that “China’s assault on individual human right is at its worst level since the Tiananmen Square massacre.”
-The 2021 report indicated that “Beijing’s repression…deepened across the country in 2020” with a crackdown on democracy in Hong Kong and the detention of Uyghurs and other Turkic Muslims.
+The 2021 and 2022 reports indicate that repression has deepened with a crackdown on democracy in Hong Kong and the detention of Uyghurs and other Turkic Muslims.

 Economic Relations and Aggression